Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Conclusion

 In this regard, this work introduces a SCTEP tool that enables interpreting the value of flexibility in terms of avoided load curtailment and total expected system cost reduction.
 Inspired by cooperative game theory, the tool ranks the contributions of flexibility providers in SCTEP and compares them against traditional line reinforcements.
 This information can be used by system planners to prioritise investments with higher contributions and synergistic capabilities.
 The proposed flexibility valuation approach is demonstrated for two transmission systems (illustrative 5-bus system and UK's 30-bus system).
 It is found that, depending on the objectives considered by the system planner, investments in flexibility and line reinforcement can have vastly different values.
 Flexibility providers tend to make consistent contributions to avoided load curtailment, while line reinforcement can outperform investments in flexibility in terms of total expected system cost reduction.
 The distribution analysis of the players' contributions also showed that individual contributions of investment options cannot always be used to correctly estimate the entire range of possible contributions.
 That is, a simple sensitivity analysis for traditional planning models (exclusion of certain investments) can lead to an incorrect assessment of the investment's value and its synergistic capability.
 This justifies the need for a thorough coalitional analysis to prioritise investment options.

-Future work will further investigate the computational aspects and scalability of the proposed approach by considering the Shapley value approximations, testing larger systems with multiple uncertainties, including multi-period optimisation with intertemporal constraints and energy storage systems.
+The aim of this work is to illustrate the concept of flexibility valuation in SCTEP and explain the usefulness of this information for system planning.
+Therefore, not all the computational aspects have been thoroughly analysed.
+Future work will further investigate the computational aspects and scalability of the proposed approach by considering the Shapley value approximations and testing larger systems with multiple uncertainties, including multi-period optimisation with intertemporal constraints and energy storage systems.